yashwanthsinghm/NXP_LPC2129/README.md

 #### LCD

-Note : To understand the code schematic shall be refered.
+Note : To understand the code attached schematic and datasheet shall be refered.